 \subsection{Quality Benchmark}

-Below, we present how OmniVLM outperforms nanoLLAVA in Table \ref{tab:benchmark-results}, the previous sub-billion vision-language model in open-source community.
+In Table \ref{tab:benchmark-results}, we present how OmniVLM outperforms nanoLLAVA, the previous sub-billion-parameter vision-language model in the open-source community.
 OmniVLM consistently achieves higher scores than nanoLLAVA, showcasing its enhanced reasoning capabilities, multimodal comprehension, and generalization across diverse tasks, as shown in Figure \ref{fig:benchmark}.

-Specifically, on the ScienceQA benchmark, OmniVLM achieves a significant improvement, with an evaluation and test score of 71.0, compared to nanoLLAVA’s 59.0.
+Specifically, on the ScienceQA benchmark, OmniVLM achieves a significant improvement, with evaluation and test scores of 71.0, compared to nanoLLAVA’s 59.0.
 This underscores OmniVLM's ability to better understand and reason about complex science questions that require multimodal input processing.
 On POPE, OmniVLM exhibits a remarkable gain, achieving 93.3 compared to nanoLLAVA’s 84.1, reflecting its superior performance in precision-oriented tasks.
-For MM-VET, which evaluates multimodal visual and textual understanding, OmniVLM scores 30.9, outperforming nanoLLAVA by 7.0 points.
+On MM-VET, which evaluates multimodal visual and textual understanding, OmniVLM scores 30.9, outperforming nanoLLAVA by 7.0 points.
 Similarly, on the MMMU test and evaluation benchmarks, OmniVLM surpasses nanoLLAVA by 13.5 and 9.6 points, respectively, demonstrating its strong multimodal reasoning and contextual integration.